-- Cinnamon: For extra flavor.
+- Cinnamon & vanilla: For extra flavor.

 - Apple sauce: To help bind the ingredients together since these are egg free pancakes.

-This recipe could not be more simple.
+This recipe really could not be more simple!
 First you’ll want to combine all of the dry ingredients in a large bowl.

 Add in all of the remaining ingredients and whisk together until a batter forms.
-Use a 1/3 measuring cup to measure the batter onto a warm griddle or pan.
+Use a 1/4 measuring cup to measure the batter onto a warm griddle or pan.

 Transfer to a cooling rack while you prepare all of the other pancakes.
 This ensures the bottom of the pancake doesn’t get soggy from the heat sitting on a plate.

-- Once prepared, these pancakes will store in the fridge for 5 days.
+Do they keep?
+Once prepared, these pancakes will store in the fridge for 5 days.
 Keep them in an air tight container and reheat on the stove, toaster or microwave.
 My personal preference is to reheat in the toaster.

-Try these breakfast recipes next!
+Try these recipes next!

 Try this recipe?
 Leave a comment and rating below and let us know how it turns out!
 Follow along on instagram for more recipes & updates!

-Fluffy Gluten Free Pancakes (Vegan)
+Vegan Gluten Free Pancakes

-- 1 cup oat flour
+- 1 ½ cup oat flour

-- 1/2 cup quinoa flour
+- ½ cup almond flour

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 2 tbsp coconut sugar
+- 2 tablespoon coconut or brown sugar

-- 3/4 – 1 cup plant milk
+- 1 cup non-dairy milk I used almond

-- 1/2 cup apple sauce
+- ⅓ cup apple sauce

-- 1 tsp vanilla
+- 1 teaspoon vanilla